workshopper/how-to-markdown/exercises/hello_world/solution/en.md

 <p>Hello, world!</p>
 ```

-Paragraphs are separated by a blank line, so if you need to create a two or more paragraphs, you have to write something like this:
+Paragraphs are separated by a blank line, so if you need to create two or more paragraphs, you have to write something like this:

 ```
 I am the first paragraph.